inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 - Implemented unit tests using the built-in `unittest` framework.
 - Conducted tests to verify that the time display functionality works as expected.
+## Unit Tests and Best Practices

+In this section, we will describe the unit tests that have been created for the Python application and highlight the best practices that have been applied during the testing process.

+### Unit Test

+Checks if a GET request to the root URL ("/") returns a 200 status code.

+**Best Practices:**

+- Modular test organization using classes.
+- Use of Flask's test_client() for efficient route testing.
+- Descriptive test names for clarity.
+- Assertion to ensure the expected HTTP status code.

 ### Code Quality and Maintenance: